mau5073/Tournament-AI/README.md

 6 Cast Strength of Might - starting from the turn after it is cast, for 6 turns, all physical attacks deal double damage, and your fireball has enough strength to blast through a Globe of Invulnerability, dealing normal fireball damage.
 7 Drink a healing potion - instantly gets back 50 points of health (max 100).
 You have only one healing potion per round.
 Use it wisely

-The project is run in an tourtament enviorment and was eventually used to play against other clasemates in a tournament.
+The project is run in an tournament application and was eventually used to play against other clasemates in a tournament.